stepherg/rbus-jsonrpc/README.md

   - `libwebsockets` (WebSocket library)
   - `jansson` (JSON parsing library)
   - `openssl@3` (SSL support)
-  - `rbus` (RDK Bus library, may require a custom tap or manual installation)
+  - `rbus` (RDK Bus library, may require manual installation or will be installed as a dependency using Homebrew.

 On Ubuntu/Debian, install dependencies:
 ```bash